Mission:

 Develop and improve management and leadership skills for practicing architects.

-2022 EDGE: Develop and Improve Management and Leadership Skills for Practicing Architects
+2023 EDGE: Develop and Improve Management and Leadership Skills for Practicing Architects

 AIA Kansas and Baker University invite you to apply to our annual EDGE Leadership and Business Education Program.
-EDGE is for mid-career architecture professionals who are looking to grow and develop their business and leadership skills.
+EDGE is for mid-career architecture professionals looking to grow and develop their business and leadership skills.

 EDGE: Leadership and Business Education Program